 Maryann joined East-West Management Institute as a Senior Program Manager in May 2010, focusing on the implementation of USAID's Strengthening Ecuadorian Justice Project.
 Working on project start-up and implementation was a great opportunity for her to exercise practical legal skills (for example application of U.S. and foreign employment law and property law, and USAID Acquisition Regulations and Federal Acquisition Regulations) while working in the international development field.
 This work allowed her to balance legal skills work with research and writing on rule of law, access to justice, and human rights issues, working with U.S. and foreign officials as well as international justice sector operators.

-Currently, Maryann is a Program Operations Specialist with USAID's Office of U.S. Foreign Disaster Assistance (OFDA), within the Bureau for Democracy, Conflict, and Humanitarian Assistance (DCHA).
+Currently, Maryann is a Deputy Manager for Operations with USAID's Office of U.S. Foreign Disaster Assistance (OFDA), within the Bureau for Democracy, Conflict, and Humanitarian Assistance (DCHA).
 OFDA is responsible for leading and coordinating the U.S. Government's response to disasters overseas.
-OFDA responds to an average of 70 disasters in 56 countries every year to ensure aid reaches people affected by rapid on-set disasters—such as earthquakes, volcanoes, and floods—and slow-onset crises, including drought and conflict.
-OFDA experts worldwide and in D.C. help countries prepare for, respond to, and recover from humanitarian crises.
-When disaster strikes, OFDA sends regional and technical experts to the affected country to identify and prioritize humanitarian needs.
-In the wake of a large-scale disaster, OFDA can deploy a Disaster Assistance Response Team to coordinate and manage an optimal U.S. Government response, while working closely with local officials, the international community, and relief agencies.
-Maryann's role in OFDA is to work on finance, budget, and appropriations issues, collaborating with OFDA's financial stakeholders, such as the Office of Management and Budget, the State Department’s Bureau for Foreign Assistance, DCHA’s Office of Program, Policy, and Management, and Congress.
+OFDA responds to an average of 70 disasters in 56 countries every year to ensure humanitarian aid reaches people affected by rapid on-set disasters—such as earthquakes, volcanoes, and floods—and slow-onset crises, including drought and conflict.
+OFDA's mission is to save lives, alleviate human suffering, and reduce the social and economic impact of disasters.
+When disaster strikes, OFDA sends regional and technical experts to the affected country to identify and prioritize humanitarian needs, working closely with local officials, the international community, and relief agencies.
+Maryann's role in OFDA is to serve as the OFDA lead for supporting operational response on Response Management Teams in Washington, DC and Disaster Assistance Response Teams in the field.
+Maryann has served on the Syria, Iraq, Yemen, Hurricane Matthew, South Sudan, Nigeria, and DRC Ebola responses.